stat6250-s17/course-questions-wiki/week-01/README.md

 - Question (meisenbach-stat6250): Can we use reference materials during the final exam?
 - Answer (meisenbach-stat6250): No, "You have completed all problems without the assistance of any reference materials or other persons."
+- Question (dlee117−stat6250): How can you use the five professional practices to get more out of this class than just a letter grade?
+Basically, what can they teach you outside of the classroom?

 [Course Structure Quiz, Problem 6]
 - Question (ilankham−stat6250): Is the ability to earn five total achievements at all related to the common employee rating scale of 0-5, with 5 being the highest possible level of performance?